Hockey East: Women's

 The award for the top HEA player each year is the Cammi Granato Award, awarded since 2009.
 The NCAA Division I Women's Ice Hockey Player of the year, the Patty Kazmaier Award, has been won by HEA players Brooke Whitney (Northeastern) in 2002, Alex Carpenter (Boston College) in 2015, Kendall Coyne (Northeastern) in 2016, Daryl Watts (Boston College) in 2018, and Aerin Frankel (Northeastern) in 2021.

 Television rights

 Since the 2019–2020 season, Hockey East games have aired regionally on NESN and are available in the rest of the United States and in Canada on Paramount+ and SportsLive.

-Games previously aired nationally on NBCSN through the 2016 Hockey East Championship game, and on American Sports Network prior to the service's closure.
+Games previously aired nationally on NBCSN through the 2016 Hockey East Championship game, and on American Sports Network before the service's closure.

 On April 6, 2022, Hockey East reached a six-year media rights agreement with ESPN and ESPN+ that will bring games to ESPN's television and streaming platforms;